kubernetes-retired/multi-tenancy/benchmarks/documentation/contributing.md

 # Contributing Guidelines

+Thanks for your interest in contributing to the multi-tenancy benchmarks.
 The overall Kubernetes contributing guidelines can be found [here](../../CONTRIBUTING.md).

-## Getting Started

-Thanks for your interest in contributing to the multi-tenancy benchmarks.
 There are several ways you can help!

 1. To request a new benchmark and validation test, submit an issue using the [template](../.github/ISSUE_TEMPLATE/new-benchmark-test.md)